pjtunstall/mad/docs/optional-extras.md

   - POWERUPS
     - `bomb-throw` powerup, aka `bomb-push`.
     - Not on the list: `smoke-bomb` that fills nearby tunnels with smoke that disperses more slowly than fire, and can be walked through but not seen through.
-    - Not on the list: `soft-block-push`.
+    - Not on the list: `soft-block-push`: push a soft block if there's nothing behind it.
   - CO-OP MODES
     - Teams.
     - AI opponent.
 (If we implement an AI opponent, we can also use it to fill in empty slots in the regular battle royale mode.)